 Weed trees are any type of tree that finds its way to your garden or lawn unbidden.

-How to get rid of goat's head weeds in your yard, the seeds, and the stickers.
-Plus, what to do if you get goat's head stickers in your skin.
+How to get rid of goat's head weeds in your yard, including their seeds and the stickers.
+Plus, find out what to do if you get goat's head stickers in your skin.

 Vinegar is effective as a weed killer due to its ability to draw moisture out of foliage.
 Household vinegar may also be used in combination with other household items, like salt and dish detergent, to kill weeds.
 Vinegar is easy to find and use, while being an alternative to chemical herbicides.